The Foucault pendulum - Prelude

 Foucault's third pendulum was build in the Pantheon in Paris.
 It had a 67 meter wire, and the 16 centimeter diameter bob was a spherical brass shell filled with lead.

-(Many sources describe the pendulum bob as 'a cannonball', but that is incorrect.
+Many sources describe the pendulum bob as 'a cannonball', but that is incorrect.
 There were cannons at the time that took cannonballs of the size of the pendulum bob, but using such a ball was out of the question.
 The center of gravity of the bob has to coincide precisely with the geometrical center, otherwise there will be a systematic error in the swing.
-The bob had to be manufactured with the utmost precision.)
+The bob had to be manufactured with the utmost precision.

 Pendulum mania swept over the world, and the Foucault pendulum has acquired an iconic status.
-Today, many science museums have a Foucault pendulum on display.
-A Foucault pendulum is deemed to be among the most evocative of physics demonstrations.
+Today, a Foucault pendulum is something of a must-have for a science museum.

 The time it takes a Foucault pendulum to complete a precession cycle depends on the latitude where it is located.
 The subject of the main Foucault pendulum article is to explain why there is that latitude dependence.